zeyad-mohvme-d/Taxi-Fare-Trip-Duration-Analytics/README1.md

 ### What Happened
 - Removed duplicate records.
 - Filled missing values.
-- Removed unrealistic values (very large or very small numbers).
+- Removed unrealistic values (very large or minimal numbers).
 - Simplified prices using a mathematical transformation.

 ### Why This Matters